coatless-tutorials/webr-unified-gh-workflow/README.md

 Welcome to this tutorial on combining compiling an R package for [webR](https://docs.r-wasm.org/webr/latest/) and creating a `{pkgdown}` website using GitHub Actions.
-In this guide, you will find sample GitHub Action workflows designed to generate developmental webR/R WASM Package binaries alongside a `{pkgdown}` website.
+In this guide, you will find a sample GitHub Action workflow designed to generate in one workflow both developmental webR/R WASM Package binaries alongside a `{pkgdown}` website.
 If you’re eager to streamline the process of building and deploying your R packages for webR while also creating a `{pkgdown}` website, you’ve come to the right place.

 This repository is part of a series exploring three different
 approaches: